Pages

 One of the longest intermediary drives on our trip, our journey took us back around the edge of the coast and through Haverfordwest before turning away from the sea and heading further inland, up towards the Brecon Beacons.
 With three nights in the Beacons, we intended to cover as much ground as possible, so our first night's stop was the tiny, local village of Abercraf, just on the border of the Brecon Beacons.

-Our B&B, the aptly named Hub, is located right in the centre of the village and seemed to be the focal point of goings-on.
+Our B&B, the aptly named Hub, is located right in the centre of the village and seems to be the focal point of goings-on.
 A unique combination of a B&B, small convenience store, post office and coffee shop, we certainly felt involved during our stay.

 After our long drive, we took some time out to relax and recharge in the comfort of our room before heading out in search of dinner.
 A quick Google search recommended a pub in one of the surrounding villages, so we took a short drive down to The New Tredegar Arms in Upper Cwmtwrch.
 Our bet paid off, as the food was delicious, the atmosphere welcoming and the staff very friendly and helpful.
-As we ordered, we got chatting with one member of staff who recommended further walks and attractions in the area to us - a real five-star experience.
+As we ordered, we chatted with one member of staff who recommended further walks and attractions in the area to us - a real five-star experience.

 Freshly motivated and raring to see the sights of the area, we took a drive a little further into the Beacons after being tipped off about Henrhyd Falls.
 With the light fading and the day slowly turning to evening, we headed up the narrow track and parked up in the National Trust car park ready to walk down to see the falls.